STANDARDS & ETHICS

 EthiopiaCrisis.org was founded to confront a stark reality: the vast majority of ethnic-based violence, civilian killings, displacement incidents, torture, and atrocities across Ethiopia are not adequately covered or reported by international media, human rights organizations, or UN bodies.
 This documentation gap is not accidental—it reflects the marginalization of certain ethnic communities, competing international priorities, and the limitations of mainstream media capacity in conflict regions.

-We serve as a central repository aggregating verified reports and investigations from established international sources including Amnesty International, Human Rights Watch, BBC, Al Jazeera, Reuters, and other media outlets and UN bodies.
-Critically, we also integrate research from diaspora-led and community-based monitoring networks whose on-ground access and community connections often capture ethnic-based atrocities that international organizations miss or document too late to preserve critical evidence.
+We serve as a central repository aggregating reports and investigations published by established international sources including Amnesty International, Human Rights Watch, BBC, Al Jazeera, Reuters, and other media outlets and UN bodies.
+Critically, we also integrate research from diaspora-led and community-based monitoring networks whose reports provide critical insight into incidents that may be underreported by international bodies.

 We operate with complete independence and strict editorial neutrality across all ethnic communities.
 We receive no political funding and maintain transparent sourcing standards.
-Our allegiance is solely to accuracy, evidence, and all civilian populations of Ethiopia whose experiences of ethnic-based violence demand to be heard, documented, and preserved for justice.
+Centralizing grassroots and NGO reporting alongside official documentation to provide a broader overview of the data landscape.

 Aggregating International & Community Sources

 We systematically aggregate verified reports from international media outlets (Al Jazeera, BBC, Reuters, France24), established human rights organizations (Amnesty International, Human Rights Watch), UN bodies, and regional investigative agencies.
-Critically, we also integrate research from diaspora-led and community-based monitors whose community networks and field presence capture ethnic-based atrocities affecting all populations—Tigrayan, Amhara, Oromo, Afar, and other communities—often before or after mainstream international coverage.
-This dual-sourcing approach ensures that both internationally-documented incidents and community-verified accounts inform our cross-ethnic database.
+Critically, we also integrate research from diaspora-led and community-based monitors whose community networks and field presence capture ethnic-based atrocities affecting all populations—Afar, Amhara, Oromo, Tigrayan, and other communities—often before or after mainstream international coverage.
+This dual-sourcing approach integrates both internationally-documented incidents and community-verified accounts into our cross-ethnic database.

 Rigorous Classification